-A typical criticism against Japan's monetary policy based on policy rule discussion can be found in McCallum (2001), whose estimates of the targeted values of policy interest rate based on the Taylor rule are shown in Chart 3.
-The main point of his criticism is that monetary policy had been consistently too tight since 1993.
 However, when looking at the period of expansion of the bubble, the policy rule used by McCallum suggests interest rates would decline in 1987, and after the bursting of the bubble the policy reversal toward monetary easing would be lagging compared with actual policy.
-Such a lagged tendency is commonly observed in Taylor's own estimate of the Taylorrule as shown in Chart 4 (Taylor [2001]).
+Such a lagged tendency is commonly observed in Taylor's own estimate of the Taylor rule as shown in Figure 4 (Taylor [2001]).

-However, such results do not accord with the general criticism on the BOJ with respect to its policy management during the bubble period: the protracted period of excessive monetary easing, and delay in lifting monetary tightening after the bursting of the bubble.
+However, such results do not accord with the general criticism of the BOJ with respect to its policy management during the bubble period: the protracted period of excessive monetary easing, and delay in lifting monetary tightening after the bursting of the bubble.
 What does this signify?
-One standpoint is to say that the BOJ should have focused more on asset prices.15 In fact, taking account of rises in asset prices such as stocks and land, it was difficult to reduce policy interest rates during the period from 1987 to 1988, and, since stock prices peaked in 1989 and subsequently declined rapidly in 1990, some 40 percent compared with the previous year, if stock prices were considered as a policy target or information variable, they would have strongly urged a reduction in interest rates.
+One standpoint is to say that the BOJ should have focused more on asset prices.15 In fact, taking account of rises in asset prices such as stocks and land, it was difficult to reduce policy interest rates during the period from 1987 to 1988, and, since stock prices peaked in 1989 and subsequently declined rapidly in 1990-some 40 percent compared with the previous year-if stock prices were considered as a policy target or information variable, they would have strongly urged a reduction in interest rates.
 When one considers the policy rule from such a standpoint, it will be interpreted that the BOJ should have made policy changes by adding asset price fluctuations to policy rate changes suggested by the Taylor rule.16